Jerry-Seinfeld/Hamburger/README.md

 4. In the "Burgers available to eat box" click "eat" to eat the burger.
 5. Then, observe the sad amount of burgers you've consumed in the "Burgers consumed tab".

+# Notes
+Getting and application error when I open the heroku application in the browser.

 ![Image](Screenshot.png)